 After you’ve been cleared for surgery and Dr. Vu has classified your current eye type, he’ll begin working on your personalized treatment plan.
 Things that factor into your surgical plan include:

 - The quality and thickness of the skin

 - The anatomy around the eyes

-- Healing from any past procedures
+- Healing history from any past procedures

-Asian blepharoplasty is customized according to the factors mentioned above as they will have an effect on final shape of the crease.
-A non-incisional or incisional procedure may be performed depending on the amount of fat or extra that is present under the upper eyelid.
+Asian blepharoplasty is customized according to the factors mentioned above as they will have an effect on the final shape of the crease.
+A non-incisional or incisional procedure may be performed depending on the amount of fat or extra skin that is present under the upper eyelid.

-- Non-Incisional Approach – During this particular procedure, the surgeon makes small openings in the skin instead of making an incision to remove the skin from the upper eyelid.
+During this particular procedure, Dr. Vu makes small openings in the skin instead of making an incision to remove the skin from the upper eyelid.
 A stitch is used to attach the skin of the upper eyelid to the underlying levator muscle.
 This muscle lifts the eyelid.
 The skin of the eyelid will fold in when the eyes are opened after this procedure.

-As compared to major plastic surgery procedures such as a facelift, the recovery period for an Asian blepharoplasty procedure is relatively short.
-Patients can often start reading or watching television within 2 to 3 days.
-However, doctors recommend limitations on such activities since they can stress the eyes.
-They might even be told to take time off from work or refrain from other activities until the bruising or swelling goes down and wear sunglasses.
+As compared to major plastic surgery procedures such as a facelift, the recovery period for this surgery is relatively short.
+Patients can often start reading or watching television for 2 to 3 days.
+However, Dr. Vu recommends limitations on such activities since they can stress the eyes.
+As such, his patients might even be told to take time off from work or refrain from other activities until the bruising or swelling goes down and you don’t need to wear sunglasses.

 Your Experience On Surgery Day

 On the day of your procedure, you’ll arrive at the surgical facility without any makeup or lotions on your face, having fasted at least 12 hours.
 Fasting is vital because if you do eat or drink anything before receiving anesthesia, it can result in complications.
 Just before the surgery, the preoperative team will take you to a surgical prep room where your vital signs will be monitored, and you’ll be prepared for surgery.